B/R Football Ranks: Grading Every Major Summer 2019 Deal Completed so FarJune 24, 2019

 Strikers are a confident breed by nature, but to shoulder the pressure of playing for a club like Real Madrid, you have to be ice-cold in front of goal and completely and utterly sure of yourself.
 There's playing football, and then there's playing in front of the expectant white wall at the Bernabeu.

 Jovic's 2018-19 tape is jam-packed full of nonchalant finishes.
-He's an assassin in front of goal who shows no hesitation, no doubting his own ability.
+The 21-year-old's an assassin in front of goal who shows no hesitation; there's no doubting his own ability.
 This is a smart move by Los Blancos, who have now finally moved some way toward replacing Cristiano Ronaldo.

 Ajax to Barcelona